-The remainder the tasks of in meas extensions multiprofit use the Gaussian mixture PSF model to fit a PSF-convolved model to all objects in a given patch, for all available bands.
+The remainder of the tasks in meas extensions multiprofit the Gaussian use mixture PSF model to fit a PSF-convolved model to all objects in a given patch, for all available bands.
 Convenient tasks are available for a variety of models, including a single Sersic, as well as multi-component bulge-disk models with an optional central point source component.
 In all cases, the structural parameters for each component are band-independent, with a separate total flux parameter for each band. is, individual components do not have intrinsic color gradients (although the convolved models might, if the PSF parameters vary by band).